A TMD-based model for Hadronization off heavy nuclei

 With the hadron absorption parameters, we can notice that the coefficient $d$ indicates the dependence on the path length.
 Our best value, $d=0.5$, indicates that the pre-hadron absorption is reducing as it propagates.
-Such behavior is possible through a filtering effect where compact prehadrons survive longer, and thus absorption effect drops.
+Such behavior is possible through a filtering effect where compact prehadrons survive longer, and thus, the absorption effect drops.
 However, this is in direct contradiction with the results of previous studies ~\cite{Kopeliovich:2003py,Guiot:2020vsf,Gallmeister:2007an}, which would favor $d=1$ or $2$.
-The difference between the results presented in these studies and our approach are numerous, but the key difference is likely linked to the way $L_P$ is parameterized.
-Finally, on the question of hadron absorption, we note that the value of $L_{typical}$ is rather small and hints a rather large prehadron-nucleon cross section.
+The differences between the results presented in these studies and our approach are numerous, but the key difference is likely linked to the way $L_P$ is parameterized.
+Finally, on the question of hadron absorption, we note that the value of $L_{typical}$ is rather small and hints at a rather large prehadron-nucleon cross-section.